collocations.org

 a lack of sleep

-suffering from a lack of sleep
+I was suffering from a lack of sleep.

 a wink of sleep

-I won''t get a wink of sleep with that noise downstairs.
+I won't get a wink of sleep with that noise downstairs.

 2. period of sleep